 - Investments dedicated to cleaning up pollution and reducing environmental injustice in disadvantaged communities

 - Close tax loopholes used by the wealthy

 - Protect families and small businesses making $400,000 or less

-There are expanded awareness of company’s ESG efforts specifically related to GHG (greenhouse gas emissions) and sustainability.
+There is expanded awareness of company’s ESG efforts specifically related to GHG (greenhouse gas emissions) and sustainability.
 KROST’s Environment, Social, and Governance (ESG) Reporting and Consulting can help organizations go further together.
 Environmental, social, and governance, referred to as sustainability, is more than environmental impact.
 It’s about creating economically sound processes that have a positive impact on your organization.
 A by-product of ESG is better employee retention, community engagement, and product development.
 By redefining sustainability, we identify ways that can put money back into your pocket.
 ESG Reporting is your story.
-Your ESG story can be more than required disclosure, it can be a glimpse into why customers buy from you, why employees stay with you and why vendors sell to your company.
+Your ESG story can be more than required disclosure; it can be a glimpse into why customers buy from you, why employees stay with you, and why vendors sell to your company.
 Transparency into your ESG helps attract top talent, customer engagement, and identify efficiencies in your supply chain.